guilamu/SwiftKey2HeliBoard/README.md

 ## 7. Uninstalling UDM

-**Yes, you can uninstall UDM immediately** after the import.
+**You can uninstall UDM immediately** after the import.
 UDM is only a transfer tool.
 Once words are injected into Android's system personal dictionary, they belong to HeliBoard and UDM plays no further role.

 ---